brwr/thinkster-django-angular-tutorial/chapter07.md

 Another common option is `A` (for attribute), which tells Angular to only match the name of the directive with the name of an attribute. `ngDialog` uses this option, as we will see shortly.

-## Controller the posts directive with PostsController
+## Control the posts directive with PostsController
 The directive we just created requires a controller called `PostsController`.

 Create `static/javascripts/posts/controllers/posts.controller.js` with the following content: